2022 Aberdeen City Council election: Hilton/Woodside/Stockethill

 The SNP retained the seat they won at the previous election and gained one seat from the Conservatives while Labour retained their only seat.

 Tillydrone/Seaton/Old Aberdeen

 The SNP (2) and Labour (1) retained the seats they won at the previous election.

 Midstocket/Rosemount

 The SNP, Labour and the Conservatives retained the seats they won at the previous election.

 George Street/Harbour

 The SNP (2) and Labour (1) retained the seats they won at the previous election while the Liberal Democrats gained a seat from the Conservatives.

 Lower Deeside

 Labour, the Conservatives and independent candidate Marie Boulton retained the seats they won at the previous election.

 Hazlehead/Queens Cross/Countesswells

 The Liberal Democrats retained one of their two seats and lost one to independent candidate Jennifer Stewart, while the Conservatives and the SNP retained the seats they won at the previous election.
-Stewart was elected as a Liberal Democrat councillor in 2017 but subsequently left her party to join the minority Conservative-Aberdeen Labour administration.
+Cllr Stewart was elected as a Liberal Democrat councillor in 2017 but subsequently left her party to join the minority Conservative–Aberdeen Labour administration.